$100M Leads Review (The 9-Figure Lead Secret?)

 Many people assume buying this book drops you into a sales funnel.
 And honestly?
 That’s a fair concern.

-The typical author/coach goes like this:
+The typical author playbook goes like this:

 • Sell a $29 book